tonypdmtr/TBoot/README.md

 `BPS` overrides the default bits-per-second selection.
 You can set it to one of the following standard bps rates: 300, 1200, 2400, 4800, 9600, 19200, 38400, 57600.
 If you plan ahead, it would be preferrable to choose the same rate as that used by the application.
-This will make it easier for the end user to switch between TBoot and your application without having to re-adjust the terminal emulator's bps rate.
+This will make it easier for the end-user to switch between TBoot and your application without having to re-adjust the terminal emulator's bps rate.

 `SCI` overrides the default SCI to use.
 The default is the primary SCI (SCI1) or, for